MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications.md

     mfpdev app pull
     ```
     The `mfpdev app pull` CLI command creates the **mobilefirst** folder at the root of the Xcode project and downloads into it the `application-descriptor.json` file, containing application configuration data.

     These files are further explained in the [Generated MobileFirst Native SDK artifacts](#generated-mobilefirst-native-sdk-artifacts) section below.

 > <b>Tip:</b> Learn more about the various CLI commands in the [Using MobileFirst developer CLI to manage MobileFirst artifacts](../../client-side-development/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts/) tutorial.

+### Adding the SDK

-5. The MobileFirst Native SDK is provided via CocoaPods.
+1. The MobileFirst Native SDK is provided via CocoaPods.
 If [CocoaPods](http://guides.cocoapods.org) is not installed in your development environment, install it as follows:
-    - Open a **Command-line** window and navigate to the root of the Xcode project
+    - Open a **Command-line** window and navigate to the root of the Xcode project.
-    - Run the command: `sudo gem install cocoapods`
+    - Run the command: `sudo gem install cocoapods` followed by `pod setup`. **Note:** These commands may take several minutes to complete.
-    - Run the command: `pod setup`
-    **Note:** This command may take several minutes to complete.<br><br>

-6. Run the command: `pod init`.
+2. Run the command: `pod init`.
 This creates a `Podfile`.
     - Using your favorite code editor, open the `Podfile`.
     - Comment out or delete the contents of the file.
     - Add the following lines and save the changes: